evanxg852000/p2p-handshake/README.md

 ## How to run

+> [!NOTE]
+> The following was tested on Ubuntu 20.04, other platforms might work but they have not been tested using these steps.

 ### Running an Ergo node
 You first need to have a target node against which you want to connect and perform a handshake. it can be a local node or a publicly known node.